 Third-Party Plaintiffs repeat and reallege the allegations contained in this Third-Party Complaint and make them a part hereof as though fully set forth at length herein.

-At all relevant times mentioned herein Stewart was under an obligation to act in good faith and to treat 637 Arnold fairly and reasonably.
+At all relevant times mentioned herein Stewart was under an obligation to act in good faith and to treat 637 Arnold fairly and reasonably in connection with its obligations under the Policy.

-Stewart breached that duty of good faith and fair dealing in accepting 637 Arnold’s claims under the Policy, acknowledging 637 Arnold’s right to coverage but then later improperly declining and withdrawing coverage when 637 Arnold refused to accept the EAF Proposal.
+Stewart breached that duty of good faith and fair dealing in accepting 637 Arnold’s claims under the Policy, acknowledging 637 Arnold’s right to coverage but then later directing 637 Arnold to obtain separate counsel and improperly declining and withdrawing coverage when 637 Arnold refused to accept the EAF Proposal.

 Stewart has knowingly and purposefully disclaimed coverage improperly to avoid paying 637 Arnold for its damages incurred and related to the Action including, but not limited to, ongoing legal fees and costs associated with the Action.